Normal Term Time Service arrangements

 Up to four MCR members at a time are permitted to dine on high table at their own expense on battels for food (drinks extra - turn glass over if you don’t want wine) on Thursday in full term.
 You may use the SCR before/after dinner but may not invite guests.
 Sign-up is by email to the SCR Butler, Hassan Hamed, by 10am on the Thursday in question.

-The Tutor for Graduates dines at High Table every even Wednesday within Full Term, and on these occasions will be delighted to entertain first-year graduates free of charge.
+The Tutor for Graduates dines at High Table on three or four Wednesday evenings during Full Term, and on these occasions will be delighted to entertain first-year graduates free of charge.
 Because High Table has limited space, she will take up to four guests per session.
 The Student Services Administrator sends out an invitation at the beginning of each term to the first-year graduates, with places available on a first-come, first-served basis.
 If you are able to attend, the Tutor will be pleased to offer you a pre-dinner drink from 18:45 for 19:15 on the Wednesday in question.

 You can book attendance in advance, using the meal booking system.
 Meals and menus for the following week are uploaded and available to book on the previous Thursday between 2pm and 4pm.

 During term, undergraduates living in College accommodation that is not classified as self-catering are automatically booked.
 The default setting is for the early (‘informal’) sitting.
 It is up to you to sign off if you don’t wish to attend or change to Formal Hall and Guest Nights.
 All other students are required to book-on for dinners as required.
 You need to do this by 10am of the day in question.